 Last night, the 2020 BET Awards celebrated Black excellence, Black culture, and Black beauty.
 This year marked the 20th year of the award show and Black Entertainment Television's 40th year.
-While the global COVID-19 pandemic has put a pause on in-person functions like award shows, BET flawlessly executed a stellar socially distant virtual ceremony to celebrate their four-decade-long history.
+While in-person functions like award shows have been put on pause, BET flawlessly executed a stellar socially distant virtual ceremony to celebrate their four-decade-long history.
 The digital show was packed with award presentations and creative performances that we can’t stop talking about, including performances by Chloe x Halle, Alicia Keys, and Jennifer Hudson.

 And while there may not have been a red carpet this year, the stars still delivered jaw-dropping beauty looks.
 Ahead, our favorite beauty looks from the 2020 BET Awards, from Tracee Ellis Ross to Lizzo.